Skip to content

 Retention rate = (employees who stayed the whole period ÷ employees at the start) × 100

 Average headcount is the simple average of your starting and ending headcount.
-The two rates answer different questions — turnover counts events against your average size, retention tracks what happened to the people you started with — which is why they don't always sum neatly to 100%.
+The two rates answer different questions (turnover counts events against your average size, retention tracks what happened to the people you started with), which is why they don't always sum neatly to 100%.
+The retention figure assumes every separation came from the starting headcount, so if you hired during the period, count only the leavers who were employed at the start.
 For the full treatment of edge cases (mid-period hires, averaging choices, monthly vs annual reporting), see our guide on how to calculate employee turnover rate.
+If retention is the number you actually report, the employee retention rate calculator asks about the two cohorts separately, so it needs no such assumption.

 Turnover vs. attrition: same math, different meaning